Joshua-Stacy-VA/Vista-VAM/README.md

 Schedules, milestones, issue tracking, progress reports, documentation, dashboards, and deliverables of all Project Management (PM) activity supporting the VistA Adaptive Maintenance (VAM) Product Work Statement (PWS).
 This includes all processes and documentation required for Authority to Operate (ATO) and Initial Operating Capability (IOC) in the VA Enterprise Cloud.

-# Master Project Management Dashboard
+# VAM Project Management Dashboard

 | Dashboard | Issues | Milestones|Tasks/Docs | Done | %Done| Status |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---|